KSHobbyProjs/scalar-lattice-1d/README.md

 ### Observables
 The simulation calculates several key values to probe the field dynamics:
- - Two-point correlation functions: Measures ho field values at different points are correlated (related to the probability that a particle created at $x$ propagates to $y$.).
+ - Two-point correlation functions: Measures how field values at different points are correlated (related to the probability that a particle created at $x$ propagates to $y$.).
  - Field expectation value: Average field over the lattice, $\langle \phi \rangle$ (average vacuum behavior of the field).
  - Susceptibility: Measures response to small perturbations (useful for studying phase transitions).
  - Binder cumulant: Higher-order statistic that helps identify **critical behavior** and **phase transitions**.

-### Features
+---

 ### Getting Started
 A lattice qft simulation in 1+1D with a scalar quartic-potential Lagrangian.
 We discretize spacetime into a lattice, and use Monte Carlo techniques (metropolis algorithm) to sample field configurations from the Euclidean path integral.
 We calculate two-point correlation functions, field expectation values, susceptibility, and the Binder cumulant.

 ---

 #### This project was made in an effort to self-learn lattice QFT methods and C++.
+It has little to no practical use for other people.
 Made in August of 2025.